LukeZGD/Legacy-iOS-Kit/README.md

 - [FourThree Utility](https://github.com/LukeZGD/FourThree-iPad2) - Dualboot iOS 4.3.x for the iPad 2
 - Boot SSH Ramdisk for supported 32-bit and 64-bit devices
 - Save Onboard SHSH blobs for supported 32-bit and 64-bit devices
-- Install IPA files for supported devices with AppSync Unified installed
 - Sideload IPA files for supported devices on Linux (and macOS)
 - Save SHSH blobs from Cydia servers for 32-bit devices
 - Enter pwned iBSS/kDFU mode for supported 32-bit devices